 Some important schemes for Rural Development launched by Government of India are –

 Launched on 25 December 2000 by then Prime Minister Atal Bihari Vajpayee, the scheme aims at enhancing rural road connectivity.
 This scheme provides connectivity to the habitations with less or no connectivity at all and helps in poverty reduction by promoting access to economic and social services.
 This ensures sustainable poverty reduction in the long run as people get an opportunity to get connected with the rest of the world.
 The scheme has been benefiting several villagers and is helping them lead better lives.
 Nearly 82% of roads have been built till December 2017 which have successfully connected several rural areas to cities.
-Remaining 47,000 habitations will also get connected by all-weather roads by March 2019.
 Earlier, the scheme was funded only by the central government but after the recommendation of 14th Finance Commission report the expense is shared by both state and central government.
+According to the current data provided on the PMGSY website, under the scheme the government has completed length of 705,179 km, and a total of 1,69,129 roads were completed.

 Deen Dayal Upadhyaya Grameen Kaushalya Yojana

-Swarnjayanti Gram Swarozgar Yojana which is redesigned as National Rural Livelihood Mission was launched in 2011.
-Also known as Ajeevika, this scheme aims at empowering women self-help model across the country.
+Swarnjayanti Gram Swarozgar Yojana which is redesigned as National Rural Livelihood Mission was launched in 2011 by Ministry of Rural Develop.
+Also known as Ajeevika , this scheme aims at empowering women self-help model across the country.
 Under this scheme, the government provides a loan of 3 lakh rupees at an interest rate of 7% which can be reduced to 4% at the time of repayment.
 The scheme was aided by World Bank and aimed at creating efficient and also effective institutional platforms for poor people.
 It also helped in increasing the household income by improving access to financial services.
 NRLM also helps in harnessing the capabilities of the poor so that they can participate in the growth of the economy of the country.

 Prime Minister Rural Development Fellows Scheme